Luckau

-Luckau (/de/; Łuków) is a city in the district of Dahme-Spreewald in the federal state of Brandenburg, in eastern Germany.
+Luckau (/de/; Łukow) is a city in the district of Dahme-Spreewald in the federal state of Brandenburg, in eastern Germany.
 Known for its beauty, it has been dubbed "the Pearl of Lower Lusatia".

 Origin of the name

 The name appears to be a locative form of a Sorbian root meaning marsh, moor, or wet meadow, in reference to the surrounding countryside.